The Holocaust in France: Conditions of armistice

 From the summer of 1940, Otto Abetz, the German ambassador in Paris, organized the expropriation of rich Jewish families.
 The Vichy regime took the first anti-Jewish measures slightly after the German authorities in the autumn of 1940.
 On 3 October 1940, Vichy passed the Law on the status of Jews to define who was a Jew, and to issue a list of occupations prohibited to Jews.

 Article 9 of the law stated that it applied to France's possessions of French Algeria, the colonies, the Protectorates of Tunisia and Morocco, and mandates territories.
 The October 1940 law was prepared by Raphaël Alibert.
 A 2010 document makes it clear that Pétain personally made the law even more aggressively antisemitic than it initially was, as can be seen by annotations made on the draft in his own hand.

 The law "embraced the definition of a Jew established in the Nuremberg Laws", deprived the Jews of their civil rights, and fired them from many jobs.
 The law also forbade Jews from working in certain professions (teachers, journalists, lawyers, etc.) while the law of 4 October 1940 provided authority for the incarceration of foreign Jews in internment camps in southern France such as Gurs.
-These internees were joined by convoys of Jews deported from regions of France, including 6,500 Jews who had been deported from Alsace-Lorraine during Operation Bürckel.
+These internees were joined by convoys of Jews deported from regions of France, including 6,500 Jews who had been deported from southwestern Germany during Operation Bürckel in October 1940.